scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

-# How to Create a Kubernetes cluster in Azure AKS with scalar-terraform
+# How to create a Kubernetes cluster in Azure AKS with scalar-terraform

 This document shows how to create a Kubernetes cluster in Azure Kubernetes Service (AKS) along with a virtual network, a bastion host, and database resources using Terraform scripts.